The Reverse Aging Challenge, a live application of the Human OS framework. Boost your healthspan using science-backed, natural tools.

 This module draws from fields that are often studied separately.
 The Human OS does not replace those fields.
 It gives them a shared operating context.

-The State System connects to research on interoception, stress physiology, affect, and regulation.
+The State System connects to research on stress physiology, allostasis, affect, and regulation.
 In the Human OS, state is not a mood label.
-It is the operating condition through which perception, behavior, and decision-making occur.
+It is the operating condition through which perception, behavior, and decision-making occur—the regulatory posture the nervous system holds toward the world at any given moment.

 • Interoception

-Interoception describes how the body senses, interprets, integrates, and regulates internal signals.
+Interoception describes how the body senses, interprets, integrates, and regulates internal signals—the felt basis of state.

 • Psychological flexibility